-Someone searched on my blog for the following and it caused me to go cold.
+Someone searched for the following phrase on my blog, and it caused my blood to go cold.

 How to stop enabling depression

 The amount of misunderstanding in that one simple statement is enormous.
 I just wrote a blog about addiction, and now I am back on depression.
 So here we go.
-Depression and addiction are often present at the same time in the same person and the two very different diseases get confused all the time.
-I am a rare example in that I don’t touch substances of any kind and I have in the past suffered from a major depression.
-So I am kind of unusual in that I wasn’t self-medicating my depression with alcohol or drugs.
-A lot of depressed people think along the following lines…
+Depression and addiction are often present at the same time in the same person.
+I am a rare example in that I’ve suffered from depression but I don’t abuse substances.
+I wasn’t self-medicating my illness with alcohol or drugs.
+A lot of depressed people think along the following lines:

 “I am miserable and I need relief oh look there is a bottle of whiskey or there is a line of coke, that will make me feel better.”